 Towards Assessment: Individual Oral

-- Shakespeare’s The Merchant of Venice (compare the tone of this letter to the way Antonio and Bassanio interact with Shylock when they want to borrow his ducats).
+- Shakespeare’s The Merchant of Venice – compare the ‘servile’ or ‘flowery’ style of Babu English to the way Antonio and Bassanio interact with Shylock when they want to borrow his ducats.

 Categories:Time and Space